PyChina/weekly/content/Issue/issue-349.md

 - [Generating Doom Levels From Robot Vacuum Floor Plans](https://pycoders.com/link/588/web)
     + RICH WHITEHOUSE

-The title says it all… Fun fact: The project is called “DOOMBA.” :-)
+The title says it all...
+Fun fact: The project is called "DOOMBA." :-)

 ## 讨论
 > Discussions